Committees of the Board

 a.
 Meetings; Agendas.
 The Committee will ordinarily meet at least four times per year, or more frequently as circumstances require.
 The Chair will determine a schedule for meetings of the Committee and provide the Committee with written agendas for its meetings.
 Committee members are encouraged to suggest the inclusion of items on the agenda.

 b.
 Minutes; Reporting.
-The Committee will keep written minutes of its meetings and submit them to the Board of Directors.
-In addition, the Committee will report regularly to the Board with respect to its activities.
+The Committee will keep written minutes of its meetings and submit them to the Office of the Secretary.
+In addition, the Chair will report regularly to the Board or the Executive Committee of the Board with respect to the Committee’s non-ordinary course activities.

 c.
 Executive Sessions.
 The Committee will meet in separate executive sessions: (1) at every regular meeting with the independent accountants; and (2) at least annually with the Senior Vice President/Chief Operating Officer, the Treasurer, the Director of Internal Audit, the Associate Vice President for Compliance and Ethics and the General Counsel.

 d.
 Charter; Self-Assessment.
-The Committee annually will evaluate its performance and review this charter, and recommend changes as appropriate to the Board of Directors for approval.
+The Committee periodically will review this charter and recommend changes as appropriate to the Board of Directors for approval.
+The Committee annually will evaluate its performance.

 e.
 Outside Advisors; Investigations.
 The Committee has the authority to retain, at the expense of the University, such outside counsel, accountants, experts and other advisors as it determines appropriate to assist it in the performance of its functions, and to approve the fees and other retention terms of any advisors retained by the Committee.
 The Committee has the power to conduct or authorize investigations into any matters within its scope of responsibilities.
 The Committee will have unrestricted access to members of the Administration, external and internal auditors, and to relevant information.